Living Alone with Alzheimer’s: Housing Innovation Summit --- Las Vegas NV, Feb 27, 2020

-Living Alone with Alzheimer’s: A Solutions Summit
+Living Alone with Alzheimer’s: A Solutions Summit: Calendar now open!

 The Living Alone Summit agenda will include conversations with persons who are navigating life with Alzheimer’s or a related dementia, an overview of the numbers and types of single person households they live in, health and social risk factors such as social isolation, and ethical dilemmas to consider.
 Solutions providers from social services, health care and technology sectors will be featured.

 Who should attend?